Abdullahj07/Graduwayse/README.md

-# Graduwayse
+Hello and welocme to Graduwayse.
 Graduwayse is a graduate job platform built with React, TypeScript, Django, Django REST Framework, and Django Channels.

 ## Features
 - Graduate and employer accounts